nataraj-hates-MS-for-stealing-github/goblins-lot/README.md

 There are several building options that might be useful.
 You should pass them to `cmake` command while preparing building.

-`-DFORCE_PYTHON27=YES` -- forces build system to use python27 while building, if it is available.

 `-DUSE_THREADS=NO` -- disables thread usage in Goblin Camp.
 Might be useful while debugging.

 # Obtaining code, reporting and contributing

-You can obtain latest game code at https://gitlab.com/dhyannataraj/goblin-camp, there you can also report bugs and file merge requests.
+You can obtain latest game code at https://gitlab.com/dhyannataraj/goblis-lot, there you can also report bugs and file merge requests.

 # License and author information